top of page

 My next adventure was to compile my favorite essays into a book.
 A Fullness of Uncertain Significance: Stories of Surgery, Clarity, and Grace was published by TEN16 Press in 2021.

-After retiring from my clinical practice, I have continued to work with the MCW's Robert D. and Patricia E. Kern Institute for the Transformation of Medical Education, where I served for two years as the editor-in-chief of the weekly Transformational Times newsletter, helping identify essayists, honing submissions, and contributing written work.
+After retiring from my clinical practice in 2022, I continued to teach narrative techniques to medical students and residents.
+I also worked with MCW's Robert D. and Patricia E. Kern Institute for the Transformation of Medical Education, where I was editor-in-chief of a weekly newsletter.
 I helped create two volumes of collected essays from the newsletter.
 Click here to find the books.

 I am one of the nonfiction editors for the literary journal, Intima: A Journal of Narrative Medicine, reviewing submissions and helping with production.
-It has been enlightening to edit a journal where none of my own work was ever accepted.
+It has been enlightening to edit a journal.

 _____________________

 He grew up in the Chicago area and attended Purdue University and Rush Medical College.
 He completed an otolaryngology residency at MCW and a head and neck surgery fellowship at MD Anderson Cancer Center.
 He returned to Milwaukee and joined the MCW faculty in 1987.
 He completed Columbia University's Certification of Professional Achievement in Narrative Medicine in 2019.
-He retired from clinical practice in 2022 but continues to volunteer, working with medical students and residents on narrative projects and in seminars.
+He retired from clinical practice in 2022 but works with medical students and residents on narrative projects and in seminars.

 His clinical focus was in the diagnosis and surgical management of head and neck cancer.
 He had an NIH grant to study cancer survivorship, investiaged a variety of head and neck cancer topics, and published papers on medical student reflective writing.